snk-git-hub/snk-git-hub/README.md

 Cloud & DevOps (Just Hatched):
 AWS (EC2, S3), Firebase, Docker, Git

+🐤 I can quack better in C++ — a duck diving deeper, leaving web dev behind to swim with the big fish in core development.

 A curious duck who tried spinning webs but now dives deep — aiming to become a whale 🐳 in the ocean of core development!